-Some studies recognize the associations between specific genetic factors and fibromyalgia.
+Some studies recognize the associations between specific genetic factors and FM.
 This sort of explains why fibromyalgia tends to run in families.
 Families with a particular gene factor are more prone to develop it.

 Post-traumatic stress disorder can occur in people who have dealt with any type of traumatic experience.
 While PTSD is very common in soldiers returning from the war, PTSD can also affect people who had been sexually abused or had a major car accident.
-In some cases, these unfortunate events can trigger fibromyalgia in people.
+In some cases, these unfortunate events can trigger FM in people.

 Central sensitization is a condition that causes the central nervous system to be always in heightened reactivity.
 This is said to be the reason why fibromyalgia patients have increased sensitivity to pain.

 You are more likely to develop fibromyalgia if you have other disorders such as osteoarthritis, rheumatoid arthritis, or lupus.

 The brain is the first organ to know when you are in pain.
 Pain is a natural reaction and acts as a warning that there is something wrong in your body.
 Nerves carry the signals from the painful area, and it goes through the spinal cord to the brain where the decoding of painful sensation occurs.
 As your body mends, pain decreases, and it later disappears.

 However, fibromyalgia patients experience widespread pain even when they are not ill or do not have any injury.
 The pain lingers instead of subsiding.
 Researchers believe that there is a disruption with the way the brain and spinal cord process the pain signals.
 Rather than responding to the pain appropriately, the nervous system magnifies the pain.
 As a result, the pain does not go away and stays.